kaben/irrealis_orm/README.md

 reasons it is usually impossible to use database introspection to infer SQL relationships describing directed graphs, such as those used in Chado.
 Since this is usually futile, SQLAlchemy doesn't try to do it.
-So it must be done manually, and affter doing it four or five times I wrote this tool to simplify the workflow.
+So it must be done manually, and after doing it four or five times I wrote this tool to simplify the workflow.

 I then found myself using the tool whenever I wanted a Python ORM to a database